Alina722/Guess_num_game/README.md

 # Guess_num_game
-It is my first project and you can play with it to guess number
+It is my first project and you can guess number in this game